 |MGMT||6033||Creativity, Innovation, and Entrepreneurship|

-The MBA is a 30 hour program which consists of 24 hours of MBA core courses and six hours of electives.
+The M.B.A. program consists of 24 hours of M.B.A. core courses and 6 hours of electives.
 A student can choose to complete courses in a traditional night program, through online delivery, or through a combination of the two.
 Qualified students may enter the program any semester during the 2-year rotation.

 - Six hours of principles of accounting (sophomore level or above),